Disk Clone Scenarios

 - Data Migration: It can help to quickly transfer all the data on a disk to others, such as, Migrate HDD to SSD, etc.

 - Make a Duplicate Disk: If all the data on the current system installed disk are important, it is necessary to do a complete backup of the source disk by cloning it to a target disk.

 - Data Recovery: In order to avoid secondary damage to the hard disk during data recovery, it is necessary to clone the disk and then restore what you want from the cloned disk.

-AOMEI Backupper provides corresponding functions about disk clone, which can clone one disk to another without breaking off the running operating system (It is called "Live Disk Cloning").
-That is to say, it can clone while working without interrupting the running programs.
+AOMEI Backupper provides the corresponding function of disk clone, which can clone one disk to another without breaking off the running operating system (It is called "Live Disk Cloning").
+That is to say, it can clone while you are working on the computer.

-In default situation, this software just clones the existing data on the disk (That is the used sectors).
+In default situation, this disk clone software just clones the existing data on the disk (That is the used sectors).
 It will not clone these deleted data.
 This software also provides a "Sector by sector" option.
 If you select this option, all the data, whether it has been deleted or not, will be cloned.

 Steps of Disk Clone by AOMEI Backupper

 When cloning, you can clone a small disk to a large one, vice versa.
 But there is a precondition.
 That is the space on the destination disk is able to accommodate all the valid data on the source disk.
 If there is not enough space on the destination disk, do not worry.
 AOMEI Backupper will check out whether the space on destination disk is sufficient or not.
 If not, this program will prompt you in advance.

-Then, let's see the detailed steps of disk clone as follows.
+Then, let's see the detailed steps to clone hard drives as follows.
 First, download this tool, install and launch it, here set cloning disk0 to disk1 as example.

 Step 1.
 Select "Disk Clone" option under the "Clone" tab.